 -

-The output result will display the public IP on which the email signature server is listening on.
+The output result will display the cluster_public_ip on which the Email Signature Server is listening.

 - Click the mxtoolbox_blacklist_ip_check URL in the output result and verify the IP address issued by Microsoft is not on any SMTP blacklist.

-- If you find the Microsoft issued public IP address is on any of the blacklists, before continuing, you will need to delete the public IP address and re-run the
+If you find the Microsoft issued public IP address is on any of the blacklists, you will need to delete the public IP address and re-run the

 ./tf-run-azure-config.bat

-from step 10. repeating these steps until the output gives a cluster_public_ip that is not on any blacklists.source init.env
+from step 12.
+Repeat the steps below until the output gives a cluster_public_ip that is not on any blacklists.-

 az network public-ip delete --ids $ess_cluster_public_ip_resource_id